AbhishekPalchoudhary/PlasticCorrector/README.md

+This algorithm pertains to the numerical implementation of a new local plastic correction algorithm that is aimed to accelerate elasto-plastic finite element (FE) simulations for structural problems exhibiting localised plasticity (around e.g. notches, geometrical defects).
+The pro- posed method belongs to the category of generalised multi-axial Neuber-type methods, which process the results of an elastic prediction point-wise in order to calculate an approximation of the elasto-plastic solution.
+The publication associated to this algorithm can be found here [[2]](#2).

 We demonstrate the usage of the plastic corrector with the following example boundary value problem (BVP).

 A specimen with a sub-volume of pores explicitly meshed is considered.
 These pores arise due to a casting manufacturing process, and information on their geometry was obtained from computed tomography.